Massachusetts Psychology Doctorate Programs

 • Campus: Boston

-• Degrees offered: PhD in Brain, Behavior and Cognition, PhD in Clinical Psychology, PhD in Developmental Science, PhD in Counseling Psychology
+• Degrees offered: PhD in Brain, Behavior and Cognition (BBC); PhD in Clinical Psychology; PhD in Counseling Psychology and Applied Human Development

 Clark University

 Clark University’s doctoral psychology program is one of the most storied in the nation.
 The first president of the university, G. Stanley Hall, founded the American Psychological Association at Clark in 1892, and the school’s Ph.D. in Clinical Psychology earned APA accreditation in 1948, one of the first 12 programs to earn the honor.
 Today, the Frances L. Hiatt School of Psychology offers two other psychology doctorates in development and social psychology.
-A total of 39 students have completed the clinical program over the past decade, and 89% have earned professional licensure.
+A total of 36 students completed the clinical program between 2014 and 2024, and 72% have earned professional licensure.

 • Institution type: Private, not-for-profit